brightigiemokha/Shalon-s-House.html/README.md

 <img src="./assets/images/readme/about.png">

-The home section introduce the reader to the hotel and what features they have. its a beautiful front page with 4 pictures to make it very clear what section is talking about. e.g the bar, gym, food and the rooms
+<p>The home section introduce the reader to the hotel and what features they have. its a beautiful front page with 4 pictures to make it very clear what section it's talking about. e.g the bar, gym, food and the rooms </p>

 <br>
 <h2>The menu</h2>

 <img src="./assets/images/readme/timeline.png">

-the menu nav lead to a page with what to expect in terms of food, the breakfast Lunch and Dinner this also include deserts
+the menu nav lead to a page with what to expect in terms of food, the breakfast Lunch and Dinner this also include deserts. it also introduce the reader to the rooms and other feautures like Bar and gym

 <br>